cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

     * Criterion/Identifiers for defining Linear Circuits: Signals have to act independently of each other.

-8. He continues to discuss electric signals, specifically events that occur as signals enter and exit a circuit:
+8. He continues the discussion about propertiers of electric signals, specifically events that occur as signals enter and exit a circuit:

-    * Output signals that exit electric circuits tend to be different from the input signals in which they were derived.
-This can be a change in phase via delay ([Phase Shift](https://en.wikipedia.org/wiki/Phase_(waves)#Phase_shift)), or a shrinkage in amplitude ([Attenuation](https://en.wikipedia.org/wiki/Attenuation)).
+    * Input signals (especially ones with multiple sinusoidal components) produce output signals (also w/ multiple sinusoidal components) of the same frequency but with a different phase via a delay ([Phase Shift](https://en.wikipedia.org/wiki/Phase_(waves)#Phase_shift)), and a shrinkage in amplitude ([Attenuation](https://en.wikipedia.org/wiki/Attenuation)).

     * The amounts of attenuation and delay depend on the frequency of the sine wave.

+    * Generally speaking, it is expected that the output sginal will have a different shape in comparison to the input signal (p.
+34).

+    * Caveat: "If the attenuation and delay of a circuit is the same for all frequencies, the shape of the output signal will be the same as that of the input signal; such a circuit is [distortionless](https://en.wikipedia.org/wiki/Heaviside_condition)." (p.
+34)

+9.